khulnasoft-lab/design.khulnasoft.com/contents/patterns/forms.md

   - **Error**: Indicates content that can’t be submitted, or was invalid and in need of correction.
   - **Success**: Indicates content that is valid.
 In most cases a success message isn't shown.

+Consider using a slower [debounce period](/usability/saving-and-feedback#delayed-feedback) during real-time validation to prevent interrupting or frustrating a user while they're entering content.

 #### Text limits

 Text limits are indicated through a character counter.
 A user may keep typing when the limit is reached, though that might impact successful form submission.